sjbowen/layers/readme.txt

-the data.js file produced by marzipano web-based tool modified by Simon Bowen to include additional data for embedded html (embedHotspots) hotspots that respond to looking at a particular location (gazeSpots) and a script data object for an automatic playlist of view and scene changes common variables within embedHotspots, gazeSpots are:
+the data.js file produced by marzipano web-based tool modified by Simon Bowen to include additional data for embedded html (embedHotspots) hotspots that respond to looking at a particular location (gazeSpots) scene to switch to after certain number of gazeSpots found (manySpotSwitch) audio to play on scene switch (switchAudio) background audio (bgAudio) and a script data object for an automatic playlist of view and scene changes common variables within embedHotspots, gazeSpots are:
 		yaw, pitch - location on rectilinear projection (in radians), -pitch is up, +pitch is down